Interview With Laurence Rouet, Head of Design at Yves Delorme

-Yves Delorme is one of the premier bed linen and toweling brands in the world.
+Yves Delorme is one of the premier bed linen and towelling brands in the world.
 Synonymous with high quality manufacture and luxury design, the brand excels in creating elegant sleeping spaces in any home.
-Laurence Rouet is the brand’s Head of Design and leads the creation of each new Yves Delorme collection, here she talks to The LuxPad about her creative process and where she gets her inspirations from…
+Laurence Rouet is the brand’s Head of Design and leads the creation of each new Yves Delorme collection, here she talks to us about her creative process and where she gets her inspirations from…

 What does your role entail within the Yves Delorme brand?